 - Low volume production use FPGA or CPLD, or even flash

-- Cell phones or a LAN card ASIC is ideal as volumes are
+- Tablets or a LAN card ASIC is ideal as volumes are good in

-good in cell phones and for LAN cards the technology is
+Laptops and for Computers the technology is matured.
+For

-matured.
-For either FPGA or ASIC's you get IP Modules or
+either FPGA or ASIC's you get IP Modules or Code Libraries

 - Whatever the method keep design flexible and modular for

 reuse and to save cost. remember the hardware is difficult

 to alter, software can be altered even at customer site,

 - In the future chips may be both analog and digital